devzendo/transputer-emulator/README.md

 This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a Node Server that interfaces it to a host OS, providing boot/debug/IO facilities.

-It runs on Apple macOS (El Capitan+), Windows 10, CentOS 7 and Raspbian Stretch.
+It runs on Apple macOS (El Capitan+), Windows 10, CentOS 7.6, Ubuntu 16.04 and Raspbian Stretch.

 It is part of the [Parachute Project](https://devzendo.github.io/parachute).